 How to claim a refund for non-refundable train or bus tickets

-If you have non-exchangeable and non-refundable tickets you may be entitled to a refund in exceptional circumstances.
-Each rail operator has a different policy about what classifies as an "exceptional circumstance", and unfortunately not all of them will accept a claim of this nature.
-All cases are assessed on a case-by-case basis by the rail operator, who may request official paperwork to accompany your claim.
+If you want to claim back your non-refundable train or bus tickets you may be able to do so in exceptional circumstances.
+Each operator has a different policy about what classifies as an "exceptional circumstance", and not all of them will accept this type of refund request.
+They asses all claims on a case-by-case basis, and may request official paperwork to support your claim.

-If you have semi- or fully-flexible tickets and want to refund your tickets, please see Refunding your ticket.
+If you have semi- or fully-flexible tickets and want to refund your tickets, please see How to get a refund for a train or bus ticket.

 IN THIS ARTICLE

-Most rail operators will only award compensation for non-flexible tickets if one of the passengers has a serious illness or injury, for which they are hospitalised on the day of travel.
+Most operators will only offer a refund for non-flexible tickets if one of the passengers has a serious illness or injury, for which they are hospitalised on the day of travel.
+Being ill and choosing not to travel, even with a doctor's note, isn't usually enough.

 Documents you will need to submit a claim: